‘Good Fight’ season 3 resumes Trump-era stories, with tunes

 PASADENA, Calif.
 (AP) — “The Good Fight” will be musical as well as combative in its third season.

-Creators Robert and Michelle King said the drama will continue to play off Trump-era current events.
+Creators Robert and Michelle King said the drama will continue to play off current events and mull the form resistance to the Trump administration takes in the lives of its characters.

-There also will be songs that naturally reflect what’s happening in a scene, Robert King told a TV critics’ meeting Wednesday.
+There also will be tunes that naturally reflect what’s happening in a scene, Robert King told a TV critics’ meeting Wednesday.

 One example: series stars Christine Baranski and Audra McDonald’s characters perform an impromptu version of “Raspberry Beret,” bonding over their love of Prince.
+In another instance, “The Good Fight” newcomer Michael Sheen sings the Jackson 5 song “I’ll Be There.”

 Most Read Entertainment Stories